 Part of the perception problem is that some biologists had anticipated that many conditions (phenotypes or disease susceptibility factors) would be controlled by small numbers of (Mendelian) genes.
 In my opinion, anyone with a decent understanding of complexity would have found this prior highly implausible.
-(There is another possibility for why some researchers pushed the Mendelian scenario: drug discovery and big, rapid breakthroughs are more likely under that assumption.)
+There is another possibility for why some researchers pushed the Mendelian scenario, perhaps without fully believing in it: drug discovery and big, rapid breakthroughs are more likely under that assumption.
 In any case, what has been discovered is what I anticipated: many genes, each of small effect, control each phenotype.
 This is no reason for despair (well, perhaps it is if your main interest is drug discovery) -- incredible science is right around the corner as costs decrease and sample sizes continue to grow.
 Luckily, much of the genetic variance is linear, or additive, so can be understood using relatively simple mathematics.

 ...
 The combination of large sample sizes and stringent significance testing has led to a large number of robust and replicable associations between complex traits and genetic variants, many of which are in meaningful biological pathways.
 A number of variants or different variants at the same loci have been shown to be associated with the same trait in different ethnic populations, and some loci are even replicated across species.81 The combination of multiple variants with small effect sizes has been shown to predict disease status or phenotype in independent samples from the same population.
 Clearly, these results are not consistent with flawed inferences from GWASs.